tadija/AERecord/README.md

 # AERecord
-**Super awesome CoreData wrapper written in Swift**
+**Super awesome Core Data wrapper for iOS written in Swift**

-Why do we need yet another one CoreData wrapper?
+Why do we need yet another one Core Data wrapper?
 You tell me!

 >Inspired by many different (spoiler alert) magical solutions, I needed something which combines complexity and functionality just the way I want.